Vocal resonation: The chest

 The chest is not an effective resonator, despite numerous voice books and teachers referring to “chest resonance”.
 Although strong vibratory sensations may be experienced in the upper chest, it can make no significant contribution to the resonance system of the voice, simply by virtue of its structure and location.
-The chest is mostly connected to the upstream structures of the airways, such as the lungs and trachea (e.g. under the vocal folds).
+The chest is mostly connected to the upstream structures of the airways, such as the lungs and trachea (e.g., under the vocal folds).
 There, it has a high degree of vibrational absorption, with little or no acoustical function to reflect sound waves back toward the larynx.

 The tracheal tree

-The tracheal tree makes no significant contribution to the resonance system except for a negative effect around its resonant frequency.
+The tracheal tree makes no significant contribution to the resonance system, except for a negative effect around its resonant frequency.
 The trachea and the bronchial tubes combine to form an inverted Y-shaped structure known as the tracheal tree.
 It lies just below the larynx, and, unlike the interior of the lungs, has a definite tubular shape and comparatively hard surfaces.
 The response of the tracheal tree is the same for all pitches except for its own resonant frequency.
 When this resonant frequency is reached, the response of the subglottic tube is to act as an acoustical impedance or interference which tends to upset the phonatory function of the larynx.
 Research has placed the resonant frequency of the subglottal system or tracheal tree around the E-flat above "middle C" for both men and women, varying somewhat with the size of the individual.

 The larynx

 Due to its small size, the larynx acts as a resonator only for high frequencies.
 Research indicates that one of the desirable attributes of good vocal tone is a prominent overtone lying between 2800 and 3200 hertz, with male voices nearer the lower limit and female voices nearer the upper.
 This attribute is identified as brilliance, or more frequently as ring or the singer's formant, as fully described by Sundberg.
 There are several areas in or adjacent to the larynx which might resonate such a high pitch.
-Among them are the collar of the larynx, the ventricles of Morgani, the vallecula, and the pyriform sinuses.
+Among them are the collar of the larynx, the ventricles of Morgagni, the vallecula, and the pyriform sinuses.
 The larynx is not under conscious control, but whatever produces "ring" can be encouraged indirectly by awareness on the part of the student and the teacher of the sounds which contain it.